mbcrump/mbcrump-blog/_posts/2018-01-22-azure-tips-and-tricks83.md

 }
 ```

+If we run the program now, then it will add our message along with the current DateTime to our Azure Storage Table called **thankfulfor**.
+If we want to test it now, then we can use [Azure Storage Explorer](http://www.michaelcrump.net/azure-tips-and-tricks77/).
+If you come back tomorrow, then I'll show you how to do this through code.

 <img style="border:3px solid #021a40" src="/files/aztablesblog4.png">

-Success!

-If you want to test it without writing code then try [Azure Storage Explorer](http://www.michaelcrump.net/azure-tips-and-tricks77/) as I just  did.

 ## Want more Azure Tips and Tricks?